davidaustinm/prefigure/README.md

     python3 -V
     ```

 2. You are encouraged to install `liblouis`, which enables the creation of non-mathematical braille labels in tactile diagrams.
-PreFigure can still create non-tactile diagrams without this package installed though you will see a non-fatal warning message when you compile diagrams.
+PreFigure can still create diagrams without this package installed though you will see a non-fatal warning message when you compile a tactile diagram and any requested labels will not appear in the diagram.

-    On a linux machine, use your package manager to install
+    On a linux machine, use your package manager to install `python3-louis`.
+Ubuntu users can use

     ```
-    python3-louis
+    apt get python3-louis
     ```

     while on a Mac, you will want